VCP ScannerFree US Stock Screener & Financial AnalysisFree US Stock Screener

 A fast read on Wall Street conviction, live analyst commentary on X, and current valuation context for BHP Group Limited.

-Wall Street currently rates BHP hold with a 12-month price target of $72 (-9.8% downside).
-See live commentary from high-reach stock analysts on X, plus the bull case, key risks, and the latest earnings execution.
+Wall Street currently rates BHP hold with a 12-month price target of $72 (-18.6% downside).
+The sections below cover the bull case, key risks, and latest earnings context for BHP.

 Wall Street